We’ve all used paint over the years and probably thought nothing of it. I know I have. That was until I came across eco friendly paint.

 Once you have a little look into paint and how it’s made, you’ll soon realise that it’s not very good for either your health or the environment.

-With this understanding becoming more widespread throughout the UK public, eco friendly paint is on the up.
+With this understanding becoming more widespread throughout the public, eco paint is on the up.
 And it needs to be.

 There are a number of ethical concerns in the traditional paint sector.
 The growing popularity of eco-friendly paint aims to answer these concerns by creating a more sustainable, greener product, and not necessarily in the colour sense!

-Let’s take a dive into the colourful world of eco paint.
+Let’s take a dive into the colourful world of eco friendly paint.
+This blog will discuss:

 Disclaimer: This post does contain some affiliate links.
 All this means is that I may receive a small commission should any sales happen on the back of this post.
 It acts as a small thank you and helps me to run this website.